amplication/docs/docs/getting-started/addons.md

 :::tip
-If you or your organization require a specific function, install an existing addon (if it exists), or develop one to perform your required tasks.
+If you or your organization require a specific function, install an existing plugin (if it exists), or develop one to perform your required tasks.
 :::

 ## Installing addons